stryker-mutator/stryker-net/docs/technical-reference/Testing Framework.md

 ### TestCases
 NUnit's TestCases is a pattern where some test is executed multiple time with varying input data (like xUnit's TestCase).
-These test mesthods accept one or more parameters and bear one of this attributes (on top of the `[Test]` attribue):
+These test methods accept one or more parameters and bear one of these attributes (on top of the `[Test]` attribute):
  `TestCase` or `TestCaseSource`.

 There are some differences